Rudrakodisvarar Temple, Tirukalukundram

-Rudrakodisvarar Temple, Tirukalukundram, is a Siva temple in Tirukalukundram in Kancheepuram District in Tamil Nadu (India).
+Rudrakodisvarar Temple, Tirukalukundram is a Siva temple in Tirukalukundram in Chengalpattu District in Tamil Nadu, India.
 This temple is also known as Urutthiran Temple, Rudhran Temple and Ruthrankoil.

 Vaippu Sthalam

 It is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanar Appar.

 Presiding deity

 The presiding deity is known as Rudrakodisvarar.
 His consort is known as Tiripurasundari.

 Shrines

 The shrine of the presiding deity is facing east and the shrine of the goddess is facing south.